k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/TDM/TDM_Docker_Installation_V7.6.md

    - New TDM  installation: edit the project as follows to create the TDM DB on the PostgreSQL DB:
      - Set the **BUILD_TDMDB Global to true** (default is false).
      - Set the  **POSTGRESQL_ADMIN interface to be active**.
+3. Note that the apps.json file in the TDM LU overrides the list of web applications.
+Edit the file to add additional web applications if needed before deploying the TDM LU.
-3. Deploy the TDM library to Fabric.
+4. Deploy the TDM library to Fabric.
 The deployment of the TDM LU also deploys the TDM GUI web application to Fabric.